davidRamalho/OPIsystemsTest/README.md

 # Running the Application

+Run "npm install" on the root directory, then follow the steps below for the backend and frontend servers.

 Backend Server:
-Please run the backend server first by opening the directory OPIsystemsTest/backend/ on your terminal of choice and running:
+Run the backend server first by opening the directory OPIsystemsTest/backend/ on your terminal of choice and running:
 "node server.js"

 Frontend Server: